There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Grade: D+ (68pts)

-Charlie's Angels had a decent cast, that did okay in their respective roles, and seemed to work okay together.
+Charlie's Angels had a decent cast who did okay in their respective roles, and they seemed to work okay together.
 I liked the almost rivalry between Sabina and Jane, and I thought Elena was effective as a relatable primary protagonist.
-I also liked how the filmmakers used the Townsend Agency to give this movie a spy organization that was somewhat entertaining to see explored, although it was nothing that we have not seen other movies do better.
-The movie had a few things going for it, but these were far outweighed by the movie's issues.
+I also liked how the filmmakers portrayed the Townsend Agency as a spy organization.
+It was somewhat entertaining to see the agency explored, even though it was nothing that we have not seen plenty of other movies do better.
+The movie had a few things going for it, but these were mostly outweighed by the movie's issues.

-The filmmakers seemed to go crazy with plot twists, to the point where I stopped even trying to keep up with them (there is a Key and Peele sketch that pokes fun of movies like this one, which you should check out if you have a chance).
-This definitely hurt the movie, as it prevented me from getting invested in what was happening, but it also hurt the antagonist of the movie.
-With the excessive amount of plot twists came an almost ever-changing antagonist.
-The movie threw in way too many candidates for the role of primary antagonist, which meant that they kept the actual antagonist's goal vague.
-The filmmakers clearly cared more about "surprising" the audience than they cared about making a cohesive and impactful story.
-The result was an assortment of poorly developed antagonists, which definitely contributed to my lack of investment in the story.
-I am not one who thinks that this movie should not have been rebooted, but it was a mess that certainly should have been handled better by the filmmakers.
+The filmmakers seemed to go crazy with plot twists, to the point where I stopped even trying to keep up with them.
+This definitely hurt the movie, as it prevented me from getting invested in what was happening, but it also hurt my interest in the antagonist.
+The filmmakers threw in way too many candidates for the role of primary antagonist, which meant that they kept the actual antagonist a mystery with vague goals.
+They wanted to surprise the audience, but they did not seem to care if they delivered a cohesive story.
+The result was an assortment of poorly developed antagonists, and none of them were interesting enough to make me care about the events of the movie.
+I was not one who hated the idea of rebooting this franchise, but I thought the filmmakers did a really poor job with it.